Hat Yai Ice Dome, Hat Yai - Things to Do at Hat Yai Ice Dome

 What to See & Do

-Ice Sculptures Gallery
+The Ice Sculpture Gallery

 Practical Information